dougeby/IntuneDocs/intune/windows-hello.md

 Intune integrates with Hello for Business in two ways:

--   An Intune policy created under **Device enrollment** in Intune in the Azure portal targets the entire organization (tenant-wide).
-It supports the Windows AutoPilot out-of-box-experience (OOBE) and is applied during when a device enrolls.
+-   An Intune policy can be created under **Device enrollment**.
+This policy targets the entire organization (tenant-wide).
+It supports the Windows AutoPilot out-of-box-experience (OOBE) and is applied when a device enrolls.
--  An identity protection profile created under **Device configuration** in Intune in the Azure portal targets assigned users and devices, and is applied during check-in.
+-  An identity protection profile can be created under **Device configuration**.
+This profile targets assigned users and devices, and is applied during check-in.

 Use this article to create a default Windows Hello for Business policy that targets your entire organization.
 To create an identity protection profile that is applied to select user and device groups, see [Configure an identity protection profile](identity-protection-configure.md).